MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/invites/concepts/live-multiplayer-invite-flows.md

 ms.localizationpriority: medium
 ---

 # Flows for multiplayer game invites

-As a result of Xbox One beta feedback, the user experience flow for multiplayer game invites has been changed as of Xbox One Recovery Update 24, released on November 6, 2013.
+Starting with Xbox One Recovery Update 24 (November 6, 2013), the user experience flow for multiplayer game invites has been changed.
 This is a change to the **user-experience (UX) only** and will not affect any behavior or functionality from the perspective of a game title.
 Title developers will not need to make any code changes.

 ## Summary of changes

-- The initial invitation toast has changed from “join my party” to “&lt;_game title_&gt; Let’s Play” and now has a button that allows users to launch the game and jump right into gameplay.
+- The initial invitation toast has changed from "join my party" to "&lt;_game title_&gt; Let's Play" and now has a button that allows users to launch the game and jump right into gameplay.

-- The Party app is not snapped by default when the user chooses the new “&lt;_game title_&gt; Let’s Play” option.
+- The Party app is not snapped by default when the user chooses the new "&lt;_game title_&gt; Let's Play" option.
 This change is also made so that the user can jump right into gameplay.

-- A new toast has been added on the sender’s side that says “Adding \[*number*\] friends to the game”.
-This makes it clear that invites were sent out when a game session is associated with a user’s party.
+- A new toast has been added on the sender's side that says "Adding \[*number*\] friends to the game".
+This makes it clear that invites were sent out when a game session is associated with a user's party.

 The detailed user experience flows are described in the following examples.
 Each table shows an example flow for two users, David and Laura.